harshit-raizada/harshit-raizada/README.md

 I am a Machine Learning & Data Science Engineer from India.
 - :telescope: I’m working as a Data Scientist & Machine Learning Engineer in contributing to building ML models and performing statistical analysis.

-- :seedling: Currently Exploring Neural Networks.
+- :seedling: Currently exploring Neural Networks.

 - :zap: In my free time, I solve problems on Kaggle and read tech articles.